 The study was published in The Journal of Bone and Joint Surgery.

 “As the number of surgeries rises, we need to make sure the timing is optimal for patients to obtain the most benefit and to keep health care costs down,” Dr. Ghomrawi added.
-“Because knee replacement is an elective procedure, the timing of surgery is susceptible to not just clinical factors but also demographic, socioeconomic and sociocultural ones.
-We need to develop a better understanding of these factors to improve timing of surgery.”
+Knee replacement is an elective procedure, the timing of surgery is susceptible to not just clinical factors but also demographic, socioeconomic and sociocultural ones.
+In the meantime there are pain management alternatives that are quite advanced like Knee Pain Stem Cell Treatment for example.
+We need to consider these alternatives as well as develop a better understanding of these factors to improve timing of surgery.